waleedhad/AudioMuse-AI-cuda_12.2/README.md

 AudioMuse AI is built upon a robust stack of open-source technologies:

 * [**Flask:**](https://flask.palletsprojects.com/) Provides the lightweight web interface for user interaction and API endpoints.
 * [**Redis Queue (RQ):**](https://redis.io/glossary/redis-queue/) A simple Python library for queueing jobs and processing them in the background with Redis.
 It handles the computationally intensive audio analysis and playlist generation, ensuring the web UI remains responsive.
+* [**Supervisord:**](https://supervisord.org/) Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
+Paired with Redis Queue is used to properly handling renquequing for High Avaiability purpose.
 * [**Essentia-tensorflow**](https://essentia.upf.edu/) An open-source library for audio analysis, feature extraction, and music information retrieval.
 It's used here for:
   * MonoLoader: Loading and resampling audio files.
   * RhythmExtractor2013: Extracting tempo information.